thiko/edu-spring-cloud-gateway-megastore/README.md

 ## How to test it?
 Using curl:
 - Query prices through our gateway: `curl http://localhost:8080/super-prices | jq`
-- Query shopping card through our gateway: `curl -H "x-customer-class: rich"  http://localhost:8080/shoppingcard | jq`
+- Query shopping cart through our gateway: `curl -H "x-customer-class: rich"  http://localhost:8080/shoppingcard | jq`

 (jq is optional but recommended)